org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 This statement allows any endpoint to access the service, as long as the user has the required attributes.

+When the `on` keyword appears before the `to access...` side of a statement then it describes endpoint attributes of the accessor.
+When it appears after `to access` and after the service clause it describes endpoint attributes of that which is being accessed.
+For example:

+> `Allow sales employees to access customer databases on sales endpoints.`

+The above statement only applies, and permission is only granted if the communicator offering the database service has an endpoint tag named `sales`.

 If employees have a `department` attribute instead of a `sales` tag, the permission would be written differently.
 In this case, permission could be expressed like this:

-> `Allow department:sales employees with managed laptops to access customer databases.`
+> `Allow department:sales employees on managed laptops to access customer databases.`

 An expression of the form `<name>:<value>` will match either a single-valued attribute with the specified value or a multi-valued